How to Buy Crypto in Canada

 Buying crypto with fiat currency like CAD in Canada is tax free!
 However, if you buy over $10,000 in crypto, your exchange may be required to report your transaction to the relevant financial service regulators.

 While buying crypto might not be taxed, many other transactions will be.
-For example, buying crypto using another cryptocurrency is seen as a disposition and any gain subject to tax.
+For example, buying crypto using another cryptocurrency is seen as a disposition, and any gain is subject to tax.